 3. Know what everyone is going to wear.

-4. Use baskets to batch things in the bathroom.
+4. Use baskets in the bathroom.

 6. Reward them for getting ready early.

-No one is saying you need to give them a trophy for getting themselves ready on time.
+No one is saying you need to give them a trophy for getting ready on time.
 In fact, please don’t do that!
-Still, finding a few easy ways to acknowledge successful efforts gives kids an incentive to stay on schedule.
+Still, finding a few ways to acknowledge successful efforts gives kids an incentive to stay on schedule.

-It doesn’t need to be elaborate, either.
+Need some ideas?
 Let the first one choose the music for the ride to school.
 My youngest loved to play a round or two of old-fashioned jacks at the kitchen table when we had time to spare.
 Blowing bubbles in the house or driveway is another one, or give them bonus screen time to watch cartoons.